 Figure 1.
-Elements of the Marijuana Plant

 Marijuana is intoxicating, causing behavioral changes and potential long-term negative health effects.
 These characteristics prompted its prohibition and, where legalized, product-specific "sin" excise taxes.
-Marijuana intoxication is dose-related, and the amount absorbed by the body varies by the route of administration and the concentration of the source being used.4 Marijuana is commonly smoked due to the rapid onset of symptoms, but marijuana can also be eaten (e.g., brownies) or drunk (e.g., marijuana tea).
+Marijuana intoxication is dose-related, and the amount absorbed by the body varies by the route of administration and the concentration of the source being used.
+Marijuana is commonly smoked due to the rapid onset of symptoms, but marijuana can also be eaten (e.g., brownies) or drunk (e.g., marijuana tea).